LawrenceGlenn/Is_your_neighborhood_contaminated/README.md

 ## U-Testing

+Null Hypothesis: A patient at a hospital is diagnosed with a condition at the same or lower rate then a patient in the rest of california
+Alternate Hypothesis: A patient is diagnosed with a condition at a higher rate than the rest of california Alpha = .05

 By looking at the data for every patient in california and their either being diagnosed with a particular condition or not we can treat everyone in California as a sample.
 Then doing the same but only for the patients at each hospital we can compare those samples to determine if the number of people being diagnosed with a condition at a location is highly unlikely as compared to the state as a whole.

 I selected the U test because I had the available processing power and U testing has no distirubtion assumptions.
 I believe that a T test would also have been valid since the average of these values would be a normal distribution I decided that a U test would be more through.

 What follows is a map of the locations of hospitals that have a less than 0.5% likelihood of having such a high diagnosis rate by random chance.
-Though neoplasms, Nervous & Sensory Systems, and Edocine/Metabolism are displayed birth defects were also tested however with the exclusion of children hospitals there were no locations that had an unusually high rate of birth defects.
+Though neoplasms, Nervous & Sensory Systems, Edocine/Metabolism and birth defects are displayed.

 ![alt text](/img/Diagnosis_2009_2014_onCalifornia.png "")